 Lupus Headaches and What Can Be Done About Them

-I have read that as many as half of us with lupus experience “lupus fog,” where our memory can be fuzzy or near non-existent.
+I have read that as many as half of us with lupus experience lupus fog, where our memory can be fuzzy or near non-existent.
 I have actually forgotten how to turn on my headlights in the car or even where I was as I was driving — so scary!
 Along with lupus fog and the related difficulty expressing our thoughts and remembering names or appointments, people with lupus may be twice as likely to experience lupus headaches.
 Lupus headaches are migraine-like in their intensity and can last for days.

-I am one of the unlucky ones who experiences both, sometimes together, and brought on by a flare, fatigue or even just a day of poor diet choices.
+I am one of the unlucky ones who experiences both, sometimes together, and they are brought on by a flare, fatigue or even just a day of poor diet choices.
 The headache is the worst of the two issues, causing such intense pain that I seriously wonder how this issue is not fatal.

-These headaches are often classified as migraines because of their intensity, where they affect us (often one side of the head) and their length (often lasting several days), but it doctors can’t always determine if we are actually experiencing a migraine or if it is something else.
+These headaches are often classified as migraines because of their intensity, where they affect us (often one side of the head) and their length (often lasting several days), but it doctors cannot always determine if we are actually experiencing a migraine or if it is something else.

 What We Know About Lupus Headaches

 A headache specific to lupus sufferers is still debated by some in the medical profession and even within the rheumatology community.
 There has not been a lot of study on migraines and lupus, so more information is certainly needed to draw any real conclusions.